14 July 2023

+This module introduces students to the practice of management, to what managers do, why they do it, and ways in which they set about doing it.
+Different management activities and roles are explored from both a practical and theoretical perspective.
 Key management responsibilities such as strategic thinking, analysing the business environment, marketing, and motivating self and others, will be explored alongside a real-life case study.
-This will provide students with the opportunity to apply theoretical concepts to an actual business case.
+This provides opportunities for students to apply theoretical concepts to an actual business case.

 This is a level one module (equivalent to first year undergraduate).
 No prior subject knowledge is required for this module, but students are expected to have a keen interest in the area.

 Upon successful completion of this module, students will: